metascore/metascore/README.md

 - Earn cronics NFTs, starverse NFTs, and more!
 - Be aware, it is not a requirement for all games to integrate metascore, so not all games will grant you progress toward your score.
 We will post a directory of Metascore enabled games for you to reference during the hackathon.
 - The meta leaderboards will update frequently, so keep your eye on them while you jockey for position on your quest to be the best!
-- In order to discourage cheaters,
+- In order to discourage cheaters, we will require accounts to be verified by phone number or social account.

 ## Under The Hood